esmnext/esmx/examples/docs/src/en/guide/essentials/rspack.md

 ## Building Applications

-Gez's Rspack build system is designed with a modular architecture, primarily consisting of the following core modules:
+Esmx's Rspack build system is designed with a modular architecture, primarily consisting of the following core modules:

-### @gez/rspack
+### @esmx/rspack

 The foundational build module, providing the following core capabilities: